 On Tuesday, the D.C.
 Council unanimously passed the Clean Energy DC Omnibus Amendment Act of 2018.
 The legislation’s passage means Washington, D.C. will be powered with 100% renewable energy sources by 2032.
 This gives D.C. the most ambitious renewable energy standard in the country.

 — DC Climate Coalition (@DCclimate) December 18, 2018

 The bill includes several important measures to support the adoption of energy efficiency efforts—especially targeted for low- and moderate-income District residents—and electric vehicles.
 It requires the local utility to procure 80% of its electricity through agreements that will ensure new sources of renewable energy come onto the electric grid.

 But we’re especially excited about the measures in this bill that will support local solar.
 The new law raises the solar carveout from the existing 5% by 2032 to 10% by 2041.
 This will boost demand for rooftop solar produced in the District itself.
 It also will stabilize the District’s SREC market by increasing bankability from three to five years and holding the alternative compliance payment (ACP) that the utility must pay if the solar carveout isn’t met steady at $300 through 2041.
-Stabilizing the SREC payments will ensure continued funding for the District’s Solar for All program, which will cut electric bills in half for 100,000 low-income D.C. residents by 2032.
+Stabilizing the SREC payments will ensure continued funding for the District’s Solar for All program.

 Fighting for solar rights